 Under the Name of User BLOB File field is the Size of User BLOB File Frames combo box.
 This is used to control the size of frames that initially exist in the User BLOB File upon its creation.
-There are three unit options for BLOB file size: Page, M (megabytes), and G (gigabytes).
-Please note that the actual size will be 1 page less than the specified value when using M or G. A higher frame number or larger size allocates more space in this file and allows for the insertion of more BLOB data before the file is automatically extended, a lower frame number or smaller size allocates less space.
+There are three unit options for BLOB file size: Page, M (megabytes) and G (gigabytes).
+The actual size is 1 frame less than the specified value when using M or G. A greater frame number or larger size allocates more space in this file and allows for the insertion of more BLOB data before the file is automatically extended.
+A lower frame number or smaller size allocates less space.
+Manually enter and adjust these values using the arrows.
+The default value is 3 pages.
 Please refer to Extending a File in this section for additional information.
-This number can be manually entered or adjusted using the arrows to the right.
-The default value is 3 pages.